 - Get physically damaged: Hurricanes?
 Earthquakes?
 Flooding?
 If you want sugar for emergency preparedness, it needs to be in a sturdy container that will keep it safe from physical damage.

-The easiest way to store sugar is to simply put it in an air-tight container.
+If you want to storage large amounts of sugar, the easiest solution is to put it in a large air-tight container.
 Food-grade buckets with gasket lids are a good option for large quantities of sugar.
 The gasket lid (aka gamma lid) provides a tight seal.